shadowga/website/_docs/index.md

 ## Community
 We'll often refer to our forum as the 'community' to keep things simple.
 Call it anything you want, but this feature is great for online collaboration and discourse.
-The forum software we use is made possible by the folks over at Flarum.
+The forum we use is also powered by the [Flarum](http://flarum.org/) forum software.

 ### Making an account
 Getting started on the community is nice and simple, we don't ask for much information.